prakhaaar/logcop/README.md

 logcop fix
 ```

-Removes all console statements.
-Cleans up trailing semicolons and blank lines left behind.
+Removes all console statements automatically.
+Handles trailing semicolons, blank lines, and indentation leaves your code clean, not full of ghost whitespace.

 ```bash
 logcop fix --dry-run
 ```

-Preview what would be removed without touching any files.
+Preview exactly what would be removed before touching anything.
+Always a good idea before running on a real codebase.

 ### Comment